 - image (int, Image, optional) the image for which the mask should be set.
 If omitted, frame number or filename should be specified instead. - frame (int, optional) frame number of the images, which masks should be set.
 If omitted, image or filename should be specified instead. - filename (string, optional) filename of the image, which masks should be set.
-If omitted, image or frame number should be specified instead. - data (ndarray, optional) the mask data of the mask to set.
-Must have the same dimensions as the corresponding image, but only one channel, and it should be using the data type uint8. - id (int, optional) id of the mask entry. - layer (int, optional) the layer of the image, which masks should be set. always use with frame.
+If omitted, image or frame number should be specified instead.

-Returns mask - the changed or created Mask entry.
+- data (ndarray, optional) the mask data of the mask to set.
+Must have the same dimensions as the corresponding image, but only one channel, and it should be using the data type uint8. - id (int, optional) id of the mask entry. - layer (int, optional) the layer of the image, which masks should be set. always use with frame. - checkShape (bool, optional) check if the maks and image have the same shape mask - the changed or created Mask entry.

-Return type Mask
+Mask

-setMaskType (name=None, color=None, index=None, id=None)
+setMaskType(name=None, color=None, index=None, id=None)